ak-abhilash/InsightCat/README.md

 ### Want to contribute?
 1. Fork the repo
 2. Clone locally
-3. Submit PRs with your ideas
+3. Create a branch, make your changes, and submit a pull request

 **Ideas welcome:** New chart types, better AI prompts, UI improvements, more file formats